runabol/piper/README.md

 # Tasks

 Tasks are the basic building blocks of a pipeline.
-Each task has a type property which maps to a TaskHandler implementation which is responsible for carrying out the task.
+Each task has a `type` property which maps to a `TaskHandler` implementation, responsible for carrying out the task.

 For example here's the `RandomInt` `TaskHandler` implementation: